dwulff/NLP_2021Autumn/menu/installation.md

 title: Installation instructions
 ---

-Please follow the instructions below to install all necessary software and complete the required training in R.
+Please follow the instructions below to install all necessary software and complete the required R Primers training.

 ## 1 - Install Base-R and RStudio on your laptops